- ABMS Certification:

 - Clinical Practice:

-- Angina, Atherosclerosis, Atrial Fibrillation (Afib), Coronary Artery Disease, Endocarditis, Heart Attack, Heart Failure, Metabolic Syndrome, Mitral Regurgitation, Mitral Stenosis, Mitral Valve Prolapse, Supraventricular Tachycardia, Aortic Stenosis, Aortic Valve Replacement, Rate-Control Strategy, Sudden Cardiac Arrest, Cardiac PET, Rate Control Strategy for Afib, Rhythm Control Strategy for Afib, Aortic Disease, Hypertrophic Cardiomyopathy, Tricuspid Valve Disease, Cardiovascular Genetics, Heart Valve Disease, Patent Foramen Ovale, Cardio-Oncology
+- Angina, Atherosclerosis, Atrial Fibrillation (Afib), Coronary Artery Disease, Endocarditis, Heart Attack, Heart Failure, Metabolic Syndrome, Mitral Regurgitation, Mitral Stenosis, Mitral Valve Prolapse, Supraventricular Tachycardia, Aortic Stenosis, Aortic Valve Replacement, Sudden Cardiac Arrest, Cardiac PET, Rate Control Strategy for Afib, Rhythm Control Strategy for Afib, Aortic Disease, Hypertrophic Cardiomyopathy, Tricuspid Valve Disease, Cardiovascular Genetics, Heart Valve Disease, Patent Foramen Ovale, Cardio-Oncology

 - Assistant Professor